What's the Deal With Edibles?

 “Edibles can sometimes take hours to hit you, and then come in waves that last throughout the day...because of the long journey through the digestive system...and the need for them to get processed by the liver.”

-Edibles last so long because they need to be processed in the intestines.
+Consumables last so long because they need to be processed in the intestines.
 Digestion is a slow and complicated process that happens in an inconsistent manner.
 It’s inconsistent due to a variety of factors, but also because your digestion process depends on what you ate and when.

 More than likely, you’ve eaten something before consuming a cannabis edible, and that can also slow down the rate at which the edible is processed.
 On the other hand, eating foods that are high in fat content can amplify the power of the edible, so proceed with caution and experiment with low doses!
+Eating edibles on an empty stomach can also provide different effects for different people.

 Once the edible makes it to the intestines, the THC is absorbed into the blood and formed into balls called micelles.